 - Adrenomyeloneuropathy or adrenoleukodystrophy, which are rare types of metabolic disorder

-Demyelinating disease usually leads to muscle weakness and stiffness, loss of vision, sensation and coordination, pain and altered bowel and bladder function.
+The demyelinating disease usually leads to muscle weakness and stiffness, loss of vision, sensation, and coordination, pain, and altered bowel and bladder function.
 A more comprehensive list of the symptoms and signs consistent with demyelinating diseases is given below.

 Motor: Gait disturbance, weakness in the limbs/trunk, spasticity, difficulty with balance, hyperreflexia.

-Sensory: Parasthesia (tingling or pricking sensation), dysesthesia (abnormal, unpleasant sense of touch), numbness, Lhermitte’s sign (electrical sensation in the back), MS hug (pain in the torso area), trigeminal neuralgia (severe facial pain), hyperpathia (raised sensitivity and threshold to pain), allodynia (pain from non-painful stimuli) and propioception deficit (abnormal movement due to abnormal perception).
+Sensory: Paraesthesia (tingling or pricking sensation), dysesthesia (an abnormal, unpleasant sense of touch), numbness, Lhermitte’s sign (electrical sensation in the back), MS hug (pain in the torso area), trigeminal neuralgia (severe facial pain), hyperpathia (raised sensitivity and threshold to pain), allodynia (pain from non-painful stimuli) and proprioception deficit (abnormal movement due to abnormal perception).